Uzmafaheem/Netflix/README.md

 This project demonstrates skills in data preprocessing, time-series analysis, text mining, visualization, and feature engineering.

+## 📈 Business Impact (Short Version)

+This EDA provides valuable insights into Netflix’s content strategy and helps guide data-driven decisions.
+It highlights how Netflix prioritizes movies, mature-audience content, and globally diverse productions, especially from the US and India.
+Trends in release years, content age, genres, and ratings help identify what types of titles Netflix invests in and when.
+These insights can support decisions in content acquisition, production planning, audience targeting, and market expansion.

 ## 🧠 Concepts Covered
 🔧 Data Cleaning & Transformation